elementbound/pygrunt/proposed.md

 Extras are **not used** internally by pygrunt, they are there for the users.
 Examples could include a class for running Cython or a Java compiler class.

 Utilities are common abstractions, useful, also used internally by pygrunt.

+### Cython ###

+> This feature is planned for v0.5

+Since one of my projects is using Cython right now, why the hell not write some Cython-handy features.

+The main Cython class would be similar to a Compiler, but would not inherit from it.

+A nifty feature would also be a @with_cython decorator for Projects.
+This would add a cython_sources FileSet, and a Stage Hook to preprocess ( or a preprocess stage if it's not present ).
+This would preprocess all the added cython_sources and generate .c files.
+Optionally it could add these generated files to the project's sources.